Skip to main content

 Your partner's financial history may be water under the bridge, but are you on the same page about how you want to handle things going forward?

-Do you want to combine your finances, or keep separate accounts?
+Do you want to combine your finances or kеер separate accounts?

-After tying the knot, many couples decide to merge their finances together by setting up joint checking and savings accounts — where you automatically deposit the bulk of your income — for shared expenses such as your rent or mortgage payments, utilities, groceries and other living expenses.
+After getting married, many couples decide to merge their finances by setting up joint checking and savings accounts where you automatically deposit the bulk of your income for shared expenses like rent or mortgage, utilities, groceries and other living expenses.

-Some couples also decide to keep their finances entirely separate.
+Other couples decide to keep their finances separate.
 The choice is yours, but as you build your new life together, you may get tired of making two separate payments toward your monthly expenses or keeping track of who paid what.

 Merging finances may help young couples align their financial goals and avoid scorekeeping.
-You can still have your own “fun” money by keeping your own individual accounts and making small contributions to them.
-Just make sure you have an open discussion about how much you contribute, and where that money eventually goes.
+You can still have your own "fun" money by keeping your own individual accounts and making small contributions to them.
+Just make sure you have open discussions.

-Perhaps your future spouse always orders out because their family didn’t like to cook.
-Or maybe they’re super thrifty because they have traumatic memories of their family not being able to pay their bills on time.
+Perhaps your fiancé always orders out because their family didn't like to cook.
+Or maybe they're super thrifty because they have memories of their family not being able to pay their bills.
+Regardless of reasons, it's important to be aware of tendencies.

 How do you spend discretionary money?

-After paying for the necessities, what nonessential items top each of your “most wanted” lists?
-Is it a vacation to the beach, a new set of golf clubs, a luxury handbag, or something else?
+After paying for necessities, what nonessential items top each of your "most wanted" lists?
+Is it a vacation to the beach, a new set of golf clubs, a luxury handbag or something else?

-Take stock of your current choices, and make sure you’ll be able to afford them once you tie the knot and take on more large-ticket expenses and bills as you build your life together.
+Take stock of your current choices, and make sure you'll be able to afford them once you get married and take on more large-ticket expenses as you build your life together.

-What would you like to do with extra cash (a work bonus or cash wedding gifts, for example)?
+What would you like to do with extra cash (work bonus, cash wedding gifts, etc.)?

-How do you want to use any money that’s gifted to you for your wedding?
+How do you want to use money that's gifted to you?
 Put it in your savings account or toward your honeymoon fund?
+If your answers don’t sync up, you need to work it out, so it doesn’t create tension down the road.

 Do you think we should pay off credit card balances each month or carry a balance?